pfsense/docs/source/releases/2-2-1-new-features-and-changes.rst

 -  Added more cleanup to the **Restart PHP-FPM** console menu action.
 -  Removed PTR records for aliases in host overrides.
 -  Fixed *diag\_arp.php* to allow underscore in resolved host names.
--  Fixed an issue in DHCP settings where the “add routers” value was not being preserved across a loop for each interface.
+-  Fixed an issue in DHCP settings where the "add routers" value was not being preserved across a loop for each interface.
 -  Added capability to handle reverse lookup domain overrides.
 -  Fixed issues with NTP RRD graph state changes.